JMishock/Redux_Store_React/README.md

 You can copy and paste files and run npm install then npm start.
 To create a production build, use npm run build.

+This application taught me how to add a counter to count in increments by 1, decrements by 1, and increments by 10.
+This application also taught me how to toggle a counter to hide it if not neede as well as inputing a verified email and password that takes the user to a new background that includes My Sales, My Products, and a yellow highlighted box for logging out.

  Local:            http://localhost:3000
  On Your Network:  http://192.168.0.220:3000